bhavani-mahalakshmi/sous-recipe-calculator/README.md

 1. When an ingredient is deleted.
 2. When the purchase price or purchase amount for an ingredient is changed.

+The flask application takes care of creating the tables if postgres is properly configured with the username, password and database name

 It can be accessed here: http://52.90.194.169:3000